paudley/py_qa/SELECTION.md

 1. **External tools** – everything materialised from the catalog (black, ruff, pylint, mypy, …).
-2. **Internal linters** – phase‑8 implementations that live inside
+2. **Internal linters** – phase‑8 and phase‑10 implementations that live inside
-   `pyqa.linting` (docstrings, suppressions, types, closures, signatures, cache, value-types, quality).
+   `pyqa.linting` (docstrings, suppressions, types, closures, signatures, cache, value-types, license-header, copyright, python-hygiene, file-size).
    They are repo-agnostic and can run anywhere.
-3. **Internal pyqa linters** – phase‑9 checks (interface enforcement, DI validation, module docs, etc.).
+3. **Internal pyqa linters** – phase‑9 checks (interface enforcement, DI validation, module docs, schema synchronisation, etc.).
 They rely on pyqa’s layout, so we only run them automatically inside the pyqa repo or when the user passes `--pyqa-rules` explicitly.

 ## Vocabulary